 Now You’re Getting Started With Mindfulness, Here’s What To Do Next

 Now you’re getting started with mindfulness meditation.
 Do you want to go further?
-If so, there are a few excellent mindfulness books I recommend.
+If so, here are the best mindfulness books for 2019.

 One thing I do recommend when getting started with mindfulness meditation is to use some mindful reminders.

-A famous mindfulness quote says, “Mindfulness is easy.
+A famous quote says, “Mindfulness is easy.
 Remembering to be mindful is the hard part”.

-The very word Mindfulness, translated its original Pali, means Remembering.
+Remembering is actually at the heart of mindfulness.
+The very word itself, translated its original Pali, means Remembering.

-The mindfulness for beginners exercises that we look at above will help you to relax.
+Above we looked at two types of mindfulness for beginners.
+Those exercises will help you to relax.
 But you will probably forget to be mindful sooner or later.

-Forgetting to be mindful is actually the single biggest problem about mindfulness that beginners encounter.
-You will probably find you lose focus too easy.
+Forgetting to be mindful is actually the single biggest problem beginners encounter.
+You will probably find you lose focus too easily.
 You get distracted.
 Thankfully it gets better with practice.
 But even then: your focus varies day to day.

 Have you ever experienced days when you were living in your own mind?
 Days when you weren’t paying attention to what was happening around you?
 At those times you might say you were being mindless.
 You were ignoring reality and focusing only on your thoughts.
 Did you notice how you started to feel negative / sad/ anxious / stressed at those times?

 When you are not mindful you are much more likely to experience negative emotions.
 That’s why it is so important to be mindful.
-And one of the best ways to do that is with a great meditation app.
+And one of the best ways to do that is with an app like Calm or Headspace.